Directors and officers insurance, often referred to as D&O insurance, is one of the least understood types of business coverage.

 The kinds of lawsuits and claims D&O insurance covers are those related to mistakes made by executives or board members when running a company.
 For example, a chief executive officer makes statements when trying to get funding from prospective investors that an actual investor later believes to be fraudulent and sues the CEO over them.
 D&O coverage would likely cover expenses related to fighting or settling the claim.
 Another example: If the people on a company’s executive team fail to take action on a regulatory requirement and they’re fined or sued for non-compliance, D&O insurance would provide a level of protection.

 What D&O insurance covers

-A company’s leadership team gets most of the credit, and earns the most money, when things go right in the workplace.
+A company’s leadership team gets most of the credit, and earns the most money when things go right in the workplace.
 However, when they make mistakes and things go wrong, they get the blame and are often sued by groups or individuals who seek retribution.
 Being a company leader is a double-edged sword, making them more vulnerable than anyone else in an organization.
 Sure, the payouts are high when things are good.
-But they can be completely wiped out, and more, if someone on the leadership team makes a mistake or demonstrates poor judgment and are sued.
+But they can be completely wiped out, and more, if someone on the leadership team makes a mistake or demonstrates poor judgment and is sued.
 Add to this the fact that litigious people can sue if they think something was handled incorrectly even when it wasn’t.
 Legal bills for borderline or frivolous lawsuits can be significant and cause serious financial harm to an individual and the business they work for.

 Types of D&O Insurance